 Anatomy of Email List Cleaning | A Complete What,Why, How and Where

-What is email list cleaning or email verification?
+What is email list cleaning or email verification or email list hygiene?

 Study shows that any email database degrades naturally by about 2% every month as people change or abandon their email boxes.
 When it comes to good emailing practices, email hygiene is a very important aspect.
 It helps email marketers in accomplishing better open and click rates, reduced bounces and reduced cost (because you are not sending tons of emails to invalid email addresses).